 Beans (pulses) scores a 2 out of 3 on the SIGHI Food Compatibility List, placing it in the Moderate-High category.
 It is also classified as a potential histamine liberator, meaning it may trigger the body to release additional histamine, although evidence in humans remains limited.

-Beans (common legumes) are categorized as a Score 2 by the SIGHI not necessarily because they contain high levels of histamine themselves, but because they are rich in other biogenic amines such as cadaverine and putrescine.
-These amines compete for the DAO enzyme; when your DAO is busy breaking down the amines from beans, it cannot efficiently clear the histamine in your system, leading to an overflow of symptoms.
+Beans (common legumes) are not necessarily high in histamine themselves, but they are rich in other biogenic amines such as cadaverine and putrescine.
+These amines compete for the DAO enzyme; when DAO is occupied processing amines from beans, it may be less available to clear histamine from the system, which can contribute to an accumulation of symptoms.

-Furthermore, beans contain lectins and saponins, which can increase gut permeability (leaky gut) in sensitive individuals.
-An inflamed or irritated gut lining further reduces the natural production of DAO.
-The high FODMAP (specifically Galacto-oligosaccharides) and oxalate content adds a secondary layer of inflammatory stress, making beans a complex food that requires careful preparation to be tolerated.
+Additionally, beans contain lectins and saponins, which may increase gut permeability in sensitive individuals.
+An irritated gut lining can further reduce the natural activity of DAO.
+The high FODMAP content (specifically galacto-oligosaccharides) and oxalates add a secondary layer of digestive stress, making beans a complex food that tends to require careful preparation to be tolerated.

 | Form | Risk Level | Notes |